 If a lawyer represents you in this Settlement Program, he or she must choose how to receive the funds on your behalf.
+Click here for the Payment Election Form that your lawyer can use to select payment by wire or check.

 If you are not represented by a lawyer and you are a Portal user, you can log into your Portal account and fill out the Payment Election Form to select your payment method.
-If you are not represented by a lawyer and you do not have a Portal account, you can contact the Claims Administrator to request a copy of the Payment Election Form.
+If you are not represented by a lawyer and you do not have a Portal account, you can contact the Claims Administrator to request a copy of the Payment Election Form or download a copy here.